cosmoimd/feature-selection-gates/README.md

 - **Polyps**: 100 polyps with details including size, morphology, location, and pathological diagnosis.

-## Usage

-* Clone the repository.
-* Configure your experiments using the YAML files within the config/ directory.
-* To preprocess your datasets, run preprocess_raw_datasets.py.
-* To begin training, execute main_train_and_infer.py.
-* For evaluation and testing, use main_testing.py.

 ## Dataset Preprocessing Script (preprocess_raw_datasets.py)

 This script (`preprocess_raw_datasets.py`) preprocesses raw datasets like the REAL-colon and SUN Colonoscopy Video Database, making them ready for deep learning model training.